oVirt/ovirt-site/source/documentation/draft/networking.html.md

 GRE tunneling
 Network roles (storage / live migration network etc.)
-Using Network manager vs. using scripts (VDSM level) Sniff guest IP and report to the engine without guest tools
+Using Network manager vs. using scripts (VDSM level) Sniff guest IP and report to the engine without guest tools Network-Manager vs. scripts in VDSM

 We'll open a wiki page for each of the above lines.